dln/medida/README.md

 Medida - Simple metrics for C++ programs
 ========================================

+*NOTE: Work in progress and not for human consumption!
+Go away!*

 Created out of envy of Coda Hale's awesome Metrics library for the JVM.